-If you have a dog that likes to hide toys, chews or bones you will be familiar with the process.
-Some dogs like to ‘bury’ items in their beds or in the sofa using their nose to ‘cover’ it up.
+If you have a dog that likes to hide toys, chews, or bones, you will be familiar with the process.
+Some dogs like to ‘bury’ items in their beds or the couch, using their nose to ‘cover’ it up.

-Other dogs like to do things properly and hide their items in a large freshly dug hole in your garden.
+Other dogs like to do things properly and hide their items in a large, freshly dug hole in your yard.
 So why do dogs bury bones?

 Creating a cache

-Whether your dog digs a real hole in your garden or a pseudo hole in the bed, your dog is tuning into their distant ancestor’s behaviour.
+Whether your dog digs a real hole in your garden or a pseudo hole in the bed, your dog is tuning into their distant ancestor’s natural instinct.
 Before they were domesticated, dogs would hunt or scavenge for food.

 As there were no guarantees when they would get their next meal storing excess food made sense.
-By burying their food, dogs not only helped to preserve it, they also protected it from rivals and other interested parties.
+By digging a hole and burying their food, dogs not only helped to preserve it, but they also protected it from canine rivals and other interested parties.

 A caution about caches

 It’s worth noting that most animals that create cache sites will guard them aggressively.
-From wolves through to foxes and to our domestic dogs hoarded food is highly valuable.
+From wolves through to foxes and our domestic dogs, hoarded objects are precious.

-Even if your dog is not hungry most will feel protective over their buried booty.
-If you do need to approach your dog’s cache site for any reason, then do it cautiously or make sure to move them to another area before you do.
+Even if your dog is not hungry, most will feel protective over a buried bone.
+If you do need to approach your dog’s cache site for any reason, do it cautiously or make sure to move your dog to another area before you do.

-If your dog doesn’t look comfortable at meal times try feeding in a quieter area of the house where they won’t be disturbed.
-Monitor your dog’s behaviour and check if the hoarding stops.
+If your dog doesn’t look comfortable at mealtimes, try feeding in a quieter area of the house where they won’t be disturbed.
+Monitor your dog’s behavior and check if the hoarding stops.

 Preventing food hoarding

-If you do find that hoarding is an issue for you and your dog then there are steps you can take to minimise it.
-Not all dogs will show guarding behaviours if you discover their cache, but it’s probably best to manage the behaviour before it becomes a problem;
+If you do find that hoarding is an issue, then there are steps you can take to minimize it.
+Not all dogs will show guarding behaviors, but it’s probably best to manage the behavior before it becomes a problem;